-Distances between timbres are computed by comparing the GMM models.
-We use symmetric Kullback-Leibler (KL) distance between two models [7].
+Distances between timbres are computed by simply computing the Euclidean distance between the mapped vectors.
+This is much faster than computing a full linear scan with Kullback-Leibler divergence.
 The Euclidean distance is used to compute distance between rhythms.
 For tempo distances, a simple absolute distance is computed.